gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 Then, if the joining node has explicitly requested it, the Group Manager provides also the public keys of the current members in the joined group, when replying to the joining node during the same join process (see Appendix C.1 of {{I-D.tiloca-core-multicast-oscoap}}).

-Instead, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate and with the identifier of the Certification Authority that issues that certificate (see Appendix C.2 of {{I-D.tiloca-core-multicast-oscoap}}).
+Instead, in case the Group Manager is not configured to store public keys of group members, the joining node provides the Group Manager with its own certificate and with the identifier of the Certification Authority that issued that certificate (see Appendix C.2 of {{I-D.tiloca-core-multicast-oscoap}}).

 # Updating Authorization Information {#sec-updating-authorization-information}

 At any point in time, a node might want to join further OSCORE multicast groups under the same Group Manager.
 In such a case, the joining node requests from the AS an updated Access Token for accessing the new multicast groups of interest.

-The joining node uploads the new Access Token to the /authz-info resource at the Group Manager, using the already established secure channel.
+The joining node uploads the new Access Token to the /authz-info resource at the Group Manager, using the already established secure communication channel.
 After that, the joining node performs the joining process described in {{sec-joining-node-to-GM}}, separately for each multicast group to join.

 Since the joining node and the Group Manager already share a secure communication channel, they are not required to establish a new one.
 However, according to the specific profile of ACE in use, the joining node and the Group Manager may leverage the new Access Token to establish a new secure communication channel or update the currently existing one.
 For instance, Section 4.2 of {{I-D.ietf-ace-dtls-authorize}} describes how the new Access Token can be used to renegotiate an existing DTLS session or to establish a new one by performing a new DTLS handshake.

 # Security Considerations {#sec-security-considerations}

-This approach described in this document leverages the following management aspects related to OSCORE multicast groups and discussed in different sections of {{I-D.tiloca-core-multicast-oscoap}}.
+The method described in this document leverages the following management aspects related to OSCORE multicast groups and discussed in the sections of {{I-D.tiloca-core-multicast-oscoap}} indicated below.

 * Management of group keying material (Section 3.1).
-This includes the need to revoke and renew the keying material currently used in the multicast group, upon changes in the group membership.
+This includes the need to revoke and renew the keying material currently used in the OSCORE multicast group, upon changes in the group membership.
 In particular, renewing the keying material is required upon a new node joining the multicast group, in order to preserve backward security.
 The Group Manager is responsible to enforce rekeying policies and accordingly update the keying material within the multicast groups of its competence.

 * Synchronization of sequence numbers (Section 6).
 This concerns how a listener node that has just joined a multicast group can synchronize with the sequence number of multicasters in the same group.

 * Provisioning and retrieval of public keys (Appendix C.2).
 This provides guidelines about how to ensure the availability of group members' public keys, possibly relying on the Group Manager as trusted key repository.

-Further security considerations are inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as from the profiles of ACE {{I-D.ietf-ace-dtls-authorize}}, {{I-D.seitz-ace-oscoap-profile}}, and {{I-D.aragon-ace-ipsec-profile}}.
+Further security considerations are inherited from the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}}, as well as from the profiles of ACE {{I-D.ietf-ace-dtls-authorize}}{{I-D.seitz-ace-oscoap-profile}}{{I-D.aragon-ace-ipsec-profile}}.

 # IANA Considerations {#sec-iana}